CyphrRiot/ArchRiot/plan.md

 - No environment variables for behavior; always expose flags.
 - main.go remains delegation-only; move logic into packages.
 - Never modify ~/.config/hypr/monitors.conf while Hyprland is active; skip backup/edits when `hyprctl -j monitors` succeeds; never trigger compositor reloads as part of upgrades.
+- Never rewrite files in ~/.config/hypr if content is identical (diff-aware copy) — avoid triggering Hyprland auto-reload.
+- Do not modify ~/.config/hypr/monitors.conf during install/upgrade (no backups or sed edits) — leave the user’s file untouched.
+- After any Hyprland config updates while Hyprland is active, always run `archriot --displays-enforce` (no gating on other apps).
+- Do not autostart kanshi from within Hyprland; prefer optional `--displays-watch` for hotplug without reloads.

 Lessons Learned